DDP-GCN: Multi-Graph Convolutional Network for Spatiotemporal Traffic Forecasting: Experiment

+When DDP-GCN(Stacked) is compared to the other two graph convolution based methods only (the better performing one between DCRNN and STGCN for each category), DDP-GCN(Stacked) showed 9.75\% average (19.84\% maximum) improvement over all forecasting horizons and 16.18\% average improvement for 60 minute forecasting horizon.
+While the improvements were large, we note that DDP-GCN tends to provide enhancements for the longer forecasting horizons.
+For shorter forecasting horizons such as 15 minute, DDP-GCN actually performed worse than DCRNN and STGCN.
+A possible explanation is that information in time dimension is sufficient for each link's short-term forecasting while information in space dimension is essential for long-term forecasting.

+Hourly analysis results are shown in Figure \ref{fig:hourly-analysis}(a) where the shape of RMSE curves follows the shape of average traffic speed.
+Even though not shown here, the shape of average traffic speed looks very similar to the shape of the shown RMSE curves.
+Because there is almost no traffic in the early morning, the average traffic speed is high.
+In consequence, the high speed results in a large RMSE simply because of the scaling effect.
+In (b), relative RMSE improvements are shown against DCRNN and STGCN.
+It is interesting to note that DDP-GCN's relative improvement is clearly larger during the morning commute hours.
+The result indicates that our spatial graph elements are most valuable when the traffic dynamics are most complicated.

-When HA that uses additional inputs is excluded and DDP-GCN is compared to the graph convolution based methods only(DCRNN, STGCN, and DDP-GCN), DDP-GCN(Stacked) showed 9.60\% average (19.84\% maximum) improvement over all forecasting horizons and 16.07\% average improvement for 1-hour forecasting.
-A segment of the prediction results is shown in Figure \ref{fig:prediction-results}, and we can easily see that DDP-GCN(Stacked) is superior at capturing the abrupt changes, even 1-hour ahead.
-This result suggests that non-Euclidean information is essential for capturing the abrupt changes in complex networks in advance.
+Segments of the prediction results are shown in Figure \ref{fig:prediction-results}.
+We can easily see that DDP-GCN(Stacked) is superior at tracking the ground truth curves.
+This result suggests that non-Euclidean information is essential for capturing abrupt changes in complex networks in advance.